 - Add broccoli, eggs, onion soup mix, and mayonnaise to a mixing bowl.
 Mix until well combined.
 Add salt to taste.

-- Pour into a round 9 inch baking pan.
+- Pour into a round 9-inch round baking pan.
 Bake for 30 to 45 minutes or until firm and top begins to brown.

 Notes